oatlog/oatlog/doc/report/main.typ

 == HIR optimization

-In general we can think of a rule as $"Premise" => "Action"$, and the overall goal of optimizing the HIR is to remove everything from the actions that are already present in the premise and to simplify the premise and action.
+In general, we can think of a rule as $"Premise" => "Action"$, and the overall goal of optimizing the HIR is to remove everything from the actions that are already present in the premise and to simplify the premise and action.

 For example, consider this rule:
 ```egglog